Installation

 uv venv

-# Install package
+# Install a package

-uv pip install package_name
+uv pip install <package_name>

-# Install in editable mode
+# Install JAFF in editable mode

 uv pip install -e ".[dev]"

-# Run command in virtual environment
+# Run a command inside the virtual environment

 uv run python script.py